codefoxx/cleanapi-template/content/FEATURES.md

 1. Put business invariants and behavior in `Domain`.
 2. Add request records and use cases in `Application`.
 3. Implement `IUseCase<TRequest, TResult>` or `IUseCase<TRequest>`.
-4. Add feature-specific DbContext interfaces and query extensions in `Application` when persistence access is needed.
+4. For command use cases, expose aggregate access through `IRepository<TAggregate, TKey>` via `IUnitOfWork`.
+5. For query use cases, define named query ports in `Application`, for example `IProductQueries`.
+6. Implement persistence adapters in `Infrastructure`.
-5. Add EF Core mapping in `Infrastructure`.
+7. Add EF Core mapping in `Infrastructure`.
-6. Implement feature-specific DbContext partials in `Infrastructure`.
-7. Add API request/response DTOs and endpoint modules under `Api/Endpoints/{Feature}`.
+8. Add API request/response DTOs and endpoint modules under `Api/Endpoints/{Feature}`.
-8. Add tests at the appropriate layer.
+9. Add tests at the appropriate layer.
-9. Add feature-specific logs only for meaningful business decisions.
+10. Add feature-specific logs only for meaningful business decisions.

 ## Feature rules